ElanFrost/Onion-Working-Title-/README.md

 **Disco Elysium**
 Leaning heavily into Disco Elysium's style and design philosophy.
 This is in order to learn how to make a great game by following an example.
 Many characteristics of the game will be borrowed to learn how to effectively tell a story in the format of a video game.
 Future products will then be able to break out of this mold created in the first attempt.

+**STALKER the movie**
+The game will look to the Stalker movie by the briliant Andrei Tarkovsky for inspiration.
+Specificaly it's themes and atmosphere.
+The movie is long (3 hours) and nothing particularly grandiose happens during its runtime, so it might be a slog to watch.
+But I would still encourge people to watch it if they wan't to gain a deeper understanding towards the sort of mutted awe we want to inspire within the player.

 **I have no mouth and I must scream**
 The novela heavily inspires the characters' present in the game.
 The Alied Mastercomputer (AM) is in some ways applicable to Deus's character.
 Highly recomended to read, it's 11 pages.